KhudododKA/RepData_PeerAssessment1/PA1_template.md

 2. Imputation strategy

 As a simple method, I will use the average steps in each interval and replace the missing values.
 One can also use a regression based approach or more sophisticated machine learning models.
-I will the code on how regression can be used to impute.
+I will provide the code on how regression can be used to impute.
 There are also imputation packages that can be used such as the *Mice* package or *Amelia*.

 3. Create new dataset with newly imputed values